thepurplecomet/CRedux/README.md

 # CRedux
-A reckless reimagination of the C99 standard library
+A reckless reimagination of the C99 Standard Library

 ## Who asked for this?